IAEA-NDS/endf-parserpy/docs/source/index.rst

 .. note::

-   The package is still evolving and will be extended with convenience function to enhance the user experience.
+   The package is still evolving and will be extended with convenience functions to enhance the user experience.
 You can always check for updated versions `on PyPI <https://pypi.org/project/endf-parserpy/>`_.